-d) Currency risk
+i.
+Currency risk

+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company operates domestically in Canada.
 The Company incurs certain expenditures in US dollars.
 Foreign exchange risk arises from future commercial transactions and recognized assets and liabilities denominated in a currency that is not the functional currency of the Company or subsidiary that holds the financial asset or liability.
 The Company's risk management policy is to review its exposure to non-Canadian dollar forecast operating costs on a case-by-case basis.
 The majority of the Company's forecast operating costs are in Canadian dollars.
 The risk is measured using sensitivity analysis and cash flow forecasting.
-There have not been any changes in the exposure to risk or the entity's objectives, policies, and processes for managing the risk.
+There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk.

-The carrying amount of foreign currency financial assets and liabilities in Canadian dollars as at December 31, 2021 is as follows:
+The carrying amount of foreign currency financial assets and liabilities in Canadian dollars as at December 31, 2022 is as follows:

-Canadian Dollar amounts of foreign currency assets and liabilities e) Liquidity risk
+Canadian Dollar amounts of foreign currency assets and liabilities d) Liquidity risk

-Cash Liabilities US Dollars \$3,174 \$nil
+Cash Liabilities US Dollars \$2,208 \$nil

-Based on the financial instruments held as at December 31, 2021, the Company's net loss would have increased or decreased by \$317 had the Canadian dollar shifted by 10% as a result of foreign exchange effect on translation of non-Canadian dollar denominated financial instruments.
+Based on the financial instruments held as of December 31, 2022, the Company's net loss would have increased or decreased by \$221 had the Canadian dollar shifted by 10% as a result of foreign exchange effect on translation of non-Canadian dollar denominated financial instruments.

+Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 Liquidity risk management involves maintaining at all times sufficient cash, liquid investments and committed credit facilities to meet the Company's commitments as they arise.
 The Company manages liquidity risk by maintaining adequate cash reserves and by continuously monitoring forecast and actual cash flows.
 Where insufficient liquidity may exist, the Company may pursue various debt and equity instruments for short or long-term financing of its operations.

-As at December 31, 2021, the Company had positive working capital of \$2,751,781.
+As of December 31, 2022, the Company had positive working capital of \$3,230,200.
 Available funds from cash on hand and working capital are expected to be sufficient to cover a portion of the Company's planned expenditures for the next twelve months.
 Any shortfall in available funds may be made up of possible proceeds of possible equity financings, loans, lease financing and entering into joint venture agreements, or any combination thereof.
-There have not been any changes in the exposure to risk or the entity's objectives, policies, and processes for managing the risk.
+There have not been any changes in the exposure to risk or the Company's objectives, policies, and processes for managing the risk.

-7) Vehicle
+7) Vehicles and Equipment

-Vehicle Total
+Vehicles Equipment Total

 Cost

-Balance December 31, 2020 \$ - \$ -
+Balance December 31, 2021 \$ 54,147 \$ - \$ 54,147

-Additions 54,147 54,147
+Additions 39,398 41,646 81,044

-Disposals - -
+Disposals - - -

-Balance December 31, 2021 \$ 54,147 \$ 54,147
+Balance December 31, 2022 \$ 93,545 \$ 41,646 \$ 135,191

 Accumulated Amortization

-Balance December 31, 2020 \$ - \$ -
+Balance December 31, 2021 \$ (11,293) \$ - \$ (11,293)

-Amortization (11,293) (11,293)
+Amortization (11,997) (4,233) (16,230)

-Disposals - -
+Disposals - - -

-Additions - -
+Additions - - -

-Balance December 31, 2021 (\$ 11,293) (\$ 11,293)
+Balance December 31, 2022 \$ (23,290) \$ (4,233) \$ (27,523)

 Carrying Amounts

-At December 31, 2020 \$ - \$ -
+At December 31, 2021 42,854 \$ - 42,854

-At December 31, 2021 \$ 42,854 \$ 42,854
+At December 31, 2022 \$ 70,255 \$ 37,413 \$ 107,668